vukrosic/analysis-of-optimizers/experiments/exp9_muon_vs_adam/THESIS.md

 **Use Both (Hybrid)**:
 - Muon for high-dimensional parameters (attention, FFN)
 - Adam for low-dimensional (embeddings, norms)
-- This is the configuration we found optimal
+- This is the configuration found to be optimal

 ### 6.4 Limitations and Threats to Validity